 Although Hungary is part of the European Union, not part of the EuroZone.
 The official currency of Hungary is the Hungarian Forint (HUF).
 The Forint is not pegged to the Euro so exchange rates vary (follow exchange rates here).
-Some stores now accept the euro as well, but the change back is always received in HUF, usually exchanged in a rate significantly worse than at exchange offices.
+Some stores now accept the euro as well, but the change back is always received in HUF, usually exchanged at a rate significantly worse than at exchange offices.
 A wealth of currency exchange offices available in all major cities for cash exchange.
 However, there are several digital and online banks available for HUF currency at better exchange rates.

 There are several banks in Hungary in which foreigners can easily open an account.
-The biggest ones, according to the number of branches, are OTP Bank, K&H Bank, Erste Bank, Budapest Bank and CIB Bank.
+The biggest ones, according to the number of branches, include OTP Bank, K&H Bank, Erste Bank, Budapest Bank and CIB Bank.

 In most cases, you will need the following to open a bank account in Hungary: